-Romania: Gas producers vs imported gas, prices impact on market29.
-June 2016. / SEE Energy News
+Romania: Gas producers vs imported gas, prices impact on market, SEE Energy News

 President of the Romanian National Energy Regulatory Authority (ANRE) Niculae Havrilet said that imported natural gas will be 20 % cheaper this winter than natural gas produced in Romania.